How to get anonymous car insurance quotes

 Use Bankrate’s estimation calculator

-Some of the confusion around getting a car insurance quote is the word "quote."
-Since Merriam-Webster defines a quote as "to give exact information on," then a car insurance quote without personal information is more of an estimate.
-Using a tool like Bankrate's estimation calculator may prove helpful to drivers seeking a ballpark figure with regard to how much they can expect to pay for insurance.
-With this calculator, you are asked for basic information and receive a rough insurance premium estimate.
-While this is not an exact quote, it can give you a good starting point with the understanding that your personal rate will be different with additional specific rating information.
+Using a tool like Bankrate's estimation calculator may prove helpful to drivers seeking a ballpark figure for how much they can expect to pay for insurance.
+You can use this car insurance calculator without providing personal information and receive a rough insurance premium estimate.
+While this is not an exact quote, it might give you a good starting point.
+Just keep in mind that your final rate will be different once you provide more specific rating information—and even that could vary a lot between providers.

 Calculate your monthly car insurance payment